Raven Award Winners

-Tony and his wife, Linda, head up the Wood Hath Hope community which officially opens on September 10, 2016.
+Tony and his wife, Linda, head up the Wood Hath Hope community which officially opened on September 10, 2016.
 Together they have restored a Civil War era house as a new center for nonviolent theology.
 Tony comments, “We are very happy to bring this neglected house back to life, but even more urgently, our work is to restore Christian theology to the nonviolence that was always at its heart!”
 Tony and Linda are preparing podcasts, due to be released in October, in which community members share how the experience of Seven Stories teaching radically changed their relationship to the bible and to God.

 Paul King – Paul is a British comedy writer and director who has been honored for his work for television and movies.
 Paul received the Raven Award for writing and directing the live action movie Paddington, which also received Best Film in the 2015 Children’s BAFTA awards.
 Paddington was also BAFTA nominated in the Best British Film and Best Adapted Screenplay categories, a unique honor for family entertainment.
 Enjoy Suzanne Ross’ review of the movie Paddington and her interview with award winner Paul King.

 Tim Allen –Actor, comedian.
 Born Tim Allen Dick on June 13, 1953, in Denver, Colorado.
 Allen is the son of Gerald and Martha Dick, and one of six children.
 Allen discovered his penchant for comedy early on — as his last name became fodder for childhood jeers, he often used his wit to deflect insults.
 His father, a real-estate salesman, was killed in a collision with a drunk driver while driving his family home from a University of Colorado football game, when Tim was eleven years old.

 In 1978, on a dare from a friend, he started his comedy career at the Comedy Castle in Detroit.
 In 1991, he became the star of his own hit television series on ABC called Home Improvement.
 His current sitcom Last Man Standing, for which he won the Raven Award, released its 100th episode in January 2017.
 Originally appearing on ABC, Last Man Standing will begin appear on FOX in fall of 2018.